Nowra High School

 Established in 1956, the school enrolled approximately 910 students in 2018, from Year 7 to Year 12, of whom eleven percent identified as Indigenous Australians and seven percent were from a language background other than English.
-The school is operated by the NSW Department of Education; the principal is Glen Kingsley.
+The school is operated by the NSW Department of Education; the acting principal is Jodie Wellington.
 The school motto is "Wisdom Through Knowledge".

 Overview

 On 17 May 2007 the Governor-General hosted a meeting in the school with indigenous students from the city's high schools.